sematext/docs/docs/monitoring/spm-faq.md

 Note: if SELinux is deliberately enabled on your machines, make sure that policy package being imported is in line with your security guidelines.

-### I am seeing error "Failed to start spm-monitor-starter.service: Unit spm-monitor-starter.service not found.", how can I fix it?

-One of the common causes is python.
-Check if you have python installed and that `python` command is avaialable.
-In case you have `python2` and/or `python3`, but no `python, create a symlink like:

-`sudo ln -s /usr/bin/python2 /usr/bin/python`

-After that restart the agent:

-`sudo service sematext-agent restart`

-If you are still having the problem, contact support.

 ## Alerts